Money Calculator

 Small Finance Banks*9.00%9.00%8.50%8.00%+0.50%

-*Rates indicative as of Jan 2026. *Small Finance Banks include AU, Equitas, ESAF, Jana, Suryoday, Ujjivan, etc. - offering higher rates with DICGC cover up to ₹5L.
+*Rates indicative as of June 2026.
+Small Finance Banks include AU, Equitas, ESAF, Jana, Suryoday, Ujjivan - offering higher rates with DICGC cover up to Rs 5L.
 Always verify with your bank before investing.

 A Fixed Deposit (FD) is the most trusted savings instrument in India.
-You deposit a lump sum with a bank for a fixed tenure at a guaranteed interest rate.
-Unlike mutual funds, there is no market risk - your principal is safe and the return is known from day one.
+You deposit a lump sum with a bank or NBFC for a fixed tenure at a guaranteed interest rate.
+Unlike mutual funds or stocks, there is no market risk - your principal is safe and the return is known from day one.

-FDs suit investors who need capital protection, predictable returns, or a parking place for short-term funds.
-They're ideal for emergency funds, short-term goals, and senior citizens seeking regular income.
-The key to maximising FD returns is choosing the right compounding frequency, bank, and understanding TDS implications.
+FDs suit investors who need capital protection, predictable returns, or a parking place for funds not needed immediately.
+They are ideal for emergency funds, short-term goals (1 to 3 years), and senior citizens seeking regular income.
+The key to maximising FD returns is choosing the right compounding frequency, the right bank, and understanding TDS implications.
+This guide covers all of it.

 Cumulative vs non-cumulative FD - which is right for you?

-Interest is compounded and added to the principal.
-The entire amount (principal + compounded interest) is paid out at maturity.
-Higher final payout because of interest-on-interest.
+Interest is compounded and added back to the principal throughout the tenure.
+The full amount (principal plus compounded interest) is paid at maturity.
+Because you earn interest on interest, the total payout is higher than a non-cumulative FD at the same rate.

 Best for:

-Interest is paid out at regular intervals (monthly, quarterly, half-yearly, or annually).
-Principal is returned at maturity.
-Total interest earned is lower because it's not compounded.
+Interest is paid out at regular intervals - monthly, quarterly, half-yearly, or annually.
+Only the original principal is returned at maturity.
+Total interest earned is lower because it is not compounded, but you receive a predictable cash flow stream.

 Best for: